WordPress knowledge base plugin is the perfect way to provide online documentation for your customers.

 - Customers can sort by any column by clicking on it.
 You don't get this feature with any dedicated WordPress knowledge base plugin.

 - You can display filter dropdowns above the table to let customers refine the list of articles.
 Customers can also refine the list by clicking on a category, tag or taxonomy term.
+It's AJAX based which means customers won't have to refresh the page to see filtered results.

 Everyone works in different ways, so it's good to offer customers a choice.